gbv/paia/paia.md

      patron          1..1   string                 Patron identifier
-     access_token    1..1   string                 The access token issued by the PAIA auth server token_type      1..1   string                 Fixed value set to "Bearer" scope           0..1   string                 Comma-separated list of granted scopes expires_in      0..1   nonnegative integer    The lifetime in seconds of the access token
+     access_token    1..1   string                 The access token issued by the PAIA auth server token_type      1..1   string                 Fixed value set to "Bearer" scope           1..1   string                 Space separated list of granted scopes expires_in      0..1   nonnegative integer    The lifetime in seconds of the access token
     --------------  ------ ---------------------  -------------------------------------------------

-An example of a successful response:
+An example of a successful response (the scopes parameter is not clear yet):

     HTTPS/1.1 200 OK
     Content-Type: application/json;charset=UTF-8